Film by Claudia Katayanagi

 The Wakasa Spirit Stone honors eight men killed in U.S. concentration camps, transforming silence into remembrance and resistance.

-Originally built by friends of James Wakasa and buried in secret by the Issei after the War Department and War Relocation Authority ordered its destruction, the stone was rediscovered decades later by archaeologists Mary Farrell and Jeff Burton, guided by a map uncovered by Nancy Ukai.
+Originally built by friends of James Wakasa and buried in secret by the Issei after the War Department and War Relocation Authority ordered its destruction, the stone was discovered decades later by archaeologists Mary Farrell and Jeff Burton, guided by a map uncovered by Nancy Ukai.

 Now reimagined as a traveling washi paper sculpture made by survivors and descendants, the Wakasa Spirit Stone returns to the sites where these men were killed, ensuring their stories live on.